 6. Smart-Integration to Control Your Lock With Your Voice

 Smart locks are a basic component of any smart home.
-Wi-Fi-enabled smart locks allow you to do things like connect with Amazon’s Alexa or Google Assistant to control your lock with your voice.
+Wi-Fi-enabled or network-connected smart locks allow you to do things like connect with Amazon’s Alexa or Google Assistant to control your lock with your voice.
 With Lockly’s smart locks, you can customize the service, making it possible to lock only, unlock only, or both lock and unlock, depending on your preferences.
 If you are using a Lockly smart lock that only supports Bluetooth, you can always upgrade its capability by adding a Secure Link Wi-Fi Hub, which enables you to receive real-time alerts and monitor your lock anytime, anywhere.

 7. Rain Mode To Protect the Smart Lock

 One of the issues with touchscreens, in general, is that sometimes, anything can elicit a response from the keypad.
 While it's not likely that raindrops will fall on the keypad in the exact order and pattern needed to unlock the door, the drops can keep the fingerprint sensors active and contribute to battery drain.

 Rain Mode will automatically activate when Lockly smart locks detect any rain/water on the keypad and/or fingerprint sensor for over 45 seconds to protect the locks and extend battery life.
 The Rain Mode will turn off the fingerprint sensor and keypad for half an hour unless rain/water is still detected; however, you can still get in using a manual method, which varies depending on the lock model.